 Beech Island is a somewhat small town located in the state of South Carolina.
 With a population of 9,060 people and two constituent neighborhoods, Beech Island is the 53rd largest community in South Carolina.

 Unlike some towns, Beech Island isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Beech Island are a mix of both white- and blue-collar jobs.
-Overall, Beech Island is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Beech Island who work in office and administrative support (15.55%), sales jobs (9.36%), and healthcare (8.05%).
+Overall, Beech Island is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Beech Island who work in food service (11.11%), management occupations (9.99%), and office and administrative support (8.60%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Beech Island has relatively fewer families with younger children, and/or college students.
 Combined, this makes Beech Island a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small town, Beech Island doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Beech Island with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.72% of adults in Beech Island have a bachelor's degree or advanced degree.

 The per capita income in Beech Island in 2010 was $25,651, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $102,604 for a family of four.
 However, Beech Island contains both very wealthy and poor people as well.